hwchiu/blog-source/source/_posts/note-of-how-to-stop-worry.md

 - What is the cause of the problem?
 - What are all possible solutions?
 - What is the best solution?

+# How to Break the Worry Habit Before It Breaks You

+## Rule 1
+Crowd worry out of your mind by keeping busy, Plenty of actions is one the best therapies ever devised for chring "Wibber Gibbers"

+## Rule 2
+Don't fuss about trifles, Don't permit little things.
+The mere termites of lift, to ruin your happiness.

+## Rule 3
+Use the law of averages to outlaw your worries.
+Ask yourself, "waht are the odds against this things's happening at all?"

+## Rule 4
+Co-operate with the inevitable.
+If you know a circumstance is beyond your power to change or revise, say to yourself: "It is so, it cannot be otherwise".

+## Rule 5
+Put a "STOP-LOSS" order on your worries.
+Decide just how much anxiety a thing may be worth, and refust to give it anymore.

+## Rule 6
+Let the past bury its dead, Don't saw sawdust